-Last week Philippe Desjardins-Prouly et al. published the article The case for open preprints in biology – naturally as a preprint on figshare.
+Last week Philippe Desjardins-Prouly et al. published the article The case for open preprints in biology – naturally as a preprint on figshare (later also published as full paper).
 The article sees preprint servers as a great opportunity for open science, and discusses the status of preprints in the biological sciences.
 In this blog post I want to add some comments to the text.

 What is now PubMed Central started out as E-BIOMED in 1999 and initially was envisioned to include a repository for preprints.
 It is important to look back at what happened then, and why the preprint repository was dropped from what then became PubMed Central.
 Harold Varmus talks a bit about this in this interview from 2006.